-ThermoLift is developing a cold-climate, natural gas air-conditioner and heat pump technology that combines heating, air-conditioning, and water heating into a single appliance.
-It can provide a 30-50% reduction in building HVAC costs as well as associated reductions in greenhouse gas emissions.
-We have built our first generation model as part of funding provided by the Department of Energy, New York State Energy Research and Development Authority, and private capital investment.
+ThermoLift is developing its patented TC-Cycle™ natural gas air conditioner and cold climate heat pump, which combines heating, cooling, and hot water delivery into a single appliance.
+TC-Cycle™ utilizes an innovative thermodynamic cycle that will result in a 30-50% reduction in building HVAC costs as well as associated reductions in greenhouse gas emissions.

 POINT OF CONTACT

 For heating, TC-Cycle™ effectively captures renewable heat energy from the outdoor environment, even at very low temperatures, and delivers it to the building.
 While for cooling, the natural gas driven TC-Cycle™ uses the captured heat from inside a building to produce hot water, providing essentially free hot water during summer months.
 Other advantages of TC-Cycle™ include: its compact size, fuel agnostic capability, the elimination of electric compressors and refrigerants for cooling, and service reliability advantages to utilities by shifting energy load from the overburdened electric grid to the under-utilized natural gas network.